iot-home-control/firmware/README.md

 - the Firmware (this repository)

 The Home Control Firmware is a multi-purpose firmware for ESP8266-based IOT devices.
-The firmware supports sensors (DHT22, DS18B20, BMP180, Capacitive Soil Moisture Sensor v1.2) and all kinds of binary GPIO actors such as relays boards.
+The firmware supports sensors (DHT22, DS18B20, BMP180, Capacitive Soil Moisture Sensor via MCP3208 ADC) and all kinds of binary GPIO actors such as relays boards.
 It runs on custom boards based on NodeMCUv2 (ESP12-E, ESP12-F) as well as on commercial IOT devices namely Sonoff Basic and Sonoff S20 (probably, other products will work, too, but have not been tested so far).
 Although, it would be possible to connect sensors to Sonoff devices, but for safety reasons it is not recommended and disabled.